FLVS Global Instructional, Refund & Privacy Policies

 Failure to respond to the teacher’s attempts to contact the student, or failure to adhere to the Success Plan created by the student and family, may result in administrative removal from the course.

 The maximum time to complete a half-credit course is 27 weeks.
-Failure to complete a course in 27 weeks will result in re-enrollment costs of $400 per half-credit course.
+Failure to complete a course in 27 weeks will result in re-enrollment costs equal to the full amount of a half-credit course (for detailed pricing information, please review our courses page).
 For credit recovery courses, the maximum time to complete is 10 weeks per half-credit.
-Failure to complete a credit recovery course in 10 weeks will result in re-enrollment costs of $200 per half-credit course.
+Failure to complete a credit recovery course in 10 weeks will result in re-enrollment costs equal to the full amount of a half-credit credit recovery course.

 Student academic integrity is a core value and universal expectation at FLVS Global School.
 Detailed information regarding the criminal nature of academic brokering, the policies pertaining to reporting, and the proctored exam process can be found on our website at the following address: www.flvs.net/myFLVS/student-handbook/Pages/AcademicIntegrity.aspx